DeziderMesko/coffeescale/README.md

-# coffeescale
+# IoT Coffee scale
-IoT coffee scale
+This scale shows how much coffee remains in our stainless steel pot